ggrimes/gitlab-novice/episodes/03-local-workflow.Rmd

 ### 2. Add a README file

+Let’s create a new file by running touch README.md then run git status again.
+Now you should see that you have an untracked file “README.md”.

 ``` bash
 $ echo "# My eddie Python project" > README.md
 $ git status          # untracked file appears in red